derMacon/GuitarTrainer/README.md

 - Update check in messages
 - delete todos in src
 - change exercise pack output to input stream -> make it compatible with a .jar release
+- update build with an uncommented intro screen message

 ### Todo: itermediate-term
 - write / display helping screen